Ed1sonChen/Can-Multimodal-Large-Language-Models-Be-Guided-to-Improve-Industrial-Anomaly-Detection-/README.md

 # Can Multimodal Large Language Models Be Guided to Improve Industrial Anoamly Detection?

+This is the official implementation of paper "Vision Language Model for Interpretable and Fine-grained Detection of Safety Compliance in Diverse Workplaces".

+> Zhiling Chen*, Hanning Chen, Mohsen Imani, Farhad Imani.

 We propose an multi-experts framework named Echo, which comprises four expert modules working together to guide open source MLLMs to improve anomaly detection.